-The Parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings related to a Report or Complaint under the Policy, if they so choose.
-The parties may select whoever they wish to serve as their Advisor as long as the Advisor is amenable and available.
+The Parties may select whoever they wish to serve as their Advisor as long as the Advisor is amenable and available.

 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
-A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the Decision-maker(s).
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the Decisionmaker(s).